-- assumes the decline in value each income year is a constant percentage of the base value each year, and therefore, - produces a progressively smaller decline in the item's value over time.
+- assumes the decline in value each income year is a constant percentage of the base value each year for the effective life of the asset, and therefore, - produces a progressively smaller decline in the item's value over time.

 Did you hold the depreciating asset before 10 May 2006?